 Self-competence is our opinion or belief of how capable we are at different things.
 So if you are constantly undermining your abilities to achieve what you are setting out to achieve, pushing yourself to the extremes to be the ‘best’ there is, or that you compare your outcomes to others, seeing theirs as greater than your own, then that will have a huge effect on your level of self-esteem.

 Now I am not saying that you need to win something in order to see that you are ‘good enough’ far from it.
 Personally, I believe that you need to start re-evaluating the opinion you hold of yourself.
 Begin to understand WHY you feel the way you do about yourself.
-You will most likely find out that the underline reason, has influenced this believe about yourself and the way you appear.
+You will most likely find out that the underline reason, has influenced this belief about yourself and the way you appear.